 Now your going to draw in anything else that is permanent in the room.
 Permanent structures could be doors, windows, a fireplace, built-in cabinetry, stairs, or any other structure that can’t be moved and could affect the layout of your furniture.
 See how to draw them in the next step or you could use a drafting template.

 Make sure your template is the same scale you are using to draw your plan.
 It should be (Scale: 1/4 Inch = 1 Ft) which is what a typical graph paper is.
 Don’t worry this measurement is just the size of the squares.
 It will not effect how you transfer your measurements.
-Just make sure the graph paper you are using is the same as the template you purchase.
+Just make sure the graph paper you are using is the same scale as the template you purchase.

 You will use your hand drawing to transfer your actual measurements onto the graph paper using 1 square per 1 foot or (2 squares per 1 foot if your room is small.)